Apple’s Alan Dye and Molly Anderson discuss the design of Apple Watch Series 10

 (Image credit: Apple)

 ‘We're constantly exploring and finding inspiration from things that have been made already, and then usually getting very deep into that process and seeing how we can refine it.
 Obviously traditional watchmaking is very artisanal and we're making something at incredible scale.
-And so it's the mastery of that is what fascinates us.’
+And the mastery of that is what fascinates us.’

 As Anderson says, the development of Apple Watch has been as much about advanced materials sciences and machining capabilities as it has ever more sophisticated sensors, fitness tracking and smart stacking widgets.
 The fascination of Apple Watch design has always been its precision engineering of form, finish and function.